This is the second in a three-part series looking back at one of the underrated sitcoms from the 1990s, Wings.

 These appearances serve multiple purposes.
 They can be used to boost ratings and attract viewers for a struggling show.
 Back when fall and spring sweeps were a big thing looked at by networks, before cable and streaming shows entered the picture with original content, a major name could appear on a show and send ratings into another stratosphere.
 Or they could simply be a popular figure at the time and brought in for some good will (and yes, ratings).

-Recurring characters could be used for the same reasons, along with helping build the world of a particular series.
+Recurring characters were used for the same reasons, along with helping build the world of a particular series.
 They could be family members, friends of characters, or even random acquaintances that bring so much flavor to the show they'd be invited back for future episodes.

 Wings had all of this and more.
 Many guest stars and recurring characters entered the terminal at Tom Nevers Field during the eight seasons of this comedy.
 And we begin with a character crossover event.